mattmc3/zsh_unplugged/README.md

 ### :bulb: The simple idea

+After [antibody] was deprecated, I tried [znap], but it was in active development and kept breaking, so like many others before me, I decided to write my own - [pz].

-When developing [pz], my goal was simple - make a plugin manager in a single Zsh file that was fast, functional, and easy to understand.
+When developing [pz], my goal was simple - make a plugin manager in a single Zsh file that was fast, functional, and easy to understand, which was everything I loved about [zgen].
 While [pz] is a great project, I kept wondering if I could cut further from a single file to a single function.

 Thus was born... **zsh_unplugged**.

 This isn't a plugin manager - it's a way to perhaps once-and-for-all convince you that you probably don't even need a Zsh plugin manager to begin with.
+Grab a simple ~40 line function and you have everything you need to manage your own plugins from here on out.

 ## :tada: The code

 ### :gear: The bare metal way

-If you don't want to use a plugin manager at all, you can simply clone and source plugins yourself manually:
+If you don't want to use anything resemblineg a plugin manager at all, you can simply clone and source plugins yourself manually:

 ```zsh
 ZPLUGINDIR=$HOME/.zsh/plugins